renatols-jf/spboot-chassi/README.md

 - `context.allow-correlation-id-update`: Boolean, defaults to `true`.
 Governs whether a `correlationId` can be updated after the context has been initialized.
 - `metrics.request.duration.histogram-range`: Integer list, defaults to `[200, 500, 1000, 2000, 5000, 10000]`.
-  Govern the default `Histogram` buckets for request duration in milliseconds.
+  Governs the default `Histogram` buckets for request duration in milliseconds.
 - `metrics.request.duration.export-by-type`: Boolean, defaults to `true`.
 Governs whether `Histogram` metrics for request duration will be tagged with timer types.
 - `metrics.health-window-duration-minutes`: Integer, defaults to 5.
 Governs the maximum age of requests